Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Full Proofs Not in Main Paper

-Under systematic underreporting $m_i^C < m_i^A$ for all $i$, the federated global model aggregates distorted parameter updates.
+\textit{Step 2: Distorted global model performs worse than autarky.} Under systematic underreporting $m_i^C < m_i^A$ for all $i$, the federated global model aggregates distorted parameter updates.
 By Assumption 7 (Detection Quality Monotonicity) in the main paper, $B_i^C < B_i^A$ for all $i$.
-Moreover, Regime C still imposes positive leakage and competitive costs: $\kappa_i I_i^C > 0$ and $\alpha_\phi \Phi_i^C > 0$ (even under distorted reporting, participating institutions reveal some local information and bear monitoring costs).
+Moreover, Regime C still imposes positive leakage and competitive costs: $\kappa_i I_i^C > 0$ and $\alpha_\phi \Phi_i^C > 0$, since even under distorted reporting, participating institutions reveal some local information and bear monitoring costs.
 Therefore: